-We were able to fund the camp using Title 1 funding which covered paying a few teachers, our librarian, and covering transportation costs.
+For our camp, we were able to use Title 1 funding which covered paying a few teachers, our librarian, and covering transportation costs.
 For our students coming to camp, transportation really is important.
 We also were able to provide snacks with the help of our local food bank.
-The camp runs from 8:30 to 11:30 Monday through Thursday for three weeks.
+The camp ran from 8:30 to 11:30 Monday through Thursday for three weeks starting in July.

 The Basic Plan

 To make it light and fun, we chose to pick a theme a week.
 I actually had my group choose from options I gave them to give them ownership.
 They ended up picking ocean activities, bats versus birds, and weather week.
 Other themes considered were insects, camping, travel, space, and sports.

 Once the themes were chosen, the planning part was easy.
 Of course, I started with Teachers Pay Teachers, and honestly, I found many of the materials for free.
 I added in tradebook sets we had (a mixture of fiction and nonfiction), word study games I already had created, technology, and time with the librarian, and that was it.
 I have so many book companion sets that I was able to work in many of the resources I had.

 With the block of time, we spent focused on word work, fluency (poem of the day and readers theater), reading comprehension, and writing.
 I made our sessions more project oriented.
 The kids love working on projects and in cooperative groups.
 Our librarian worked with the group 45 minutes to allow independent reading time, check out time, and time for Accelerated Reader.
 Kids were able to accumulate “bonus points” toward their first quarter goals.
 We also used the computer lab for a 30 minute block as well which allowed me to work in math.
 Trust me, the three hours went quickly because we were honestly having so much fun.

 - Camp is fun, and the kids begin to see reading as a fun activity versus hard work when it’s relaxed and comfy.